IESJarosoErasmus/ErasmusJaroso/content/blog/aperturaconvocaka131-2024.en.md

 +++
-author = "Coordinación Erasmus" title = "Opening of the call for mobility stays in the Erasmus KA131 project" date = "2023-09-10" description = "Opening of the call for stays for teachers and students in the Erasmus KA131 project for Higher Degree vocational training" tags = [
+author = "Coordinación Erasmus" title = "Opening of the call for mobility stays in the Erasmus KA131 project in 2024" date = "2024-01-12" description = "Opening of the call for stays for teachers and students in the Erasmus KA131 project for Higher Degree vocational training in 2024" tags = [
     "ka131","erasmus+"
 ]